-The older he got the more he seemed to understand death he told his fellow younger listeners that he will look forward to seeing their late fathers in the afterlife.
-You see, Cato believed in having souls and believed that the Gods animated human beings by planted souls in them so that they can care for the Earth and contemplate the divine order.
+The older he got, the more he seemed to understand death – he told his fellow younger listeners that he will look forward to seeing their late fathers in the afterlife.
+You see, Cato believed in having souls and believed that the Gods animated human beings by planting souls in them so that they can care for the Earth and contemplate the divine order.

 Cato argues that the soul is of a single substance, pure and indivisible.
 He could never be persuaded that the souls which dwell in human bodies perish when they leaving the body.
 He believed the soul to be immortal: